google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces/content.md

 - [*On Web Typography* by Jason Santa Maria](https://abookapart.com/products/on-web-typography)
 - [*Upping Your Type Game* by Jessica Hische](https://www.jessicahische.is/talkingtype)
-- *Stop stealing sheep and find out how type works* by Erik Spiekermann
+- “Stop stealing sheep and find out how type works” by Erik Spiekermann
-- *Combining Typefaces* by Tim Brown
+- “Combining Typefaces” by Tim Brown